MTM 4 Kids

 From Jan Silva’s father in 2005: Oscar, you asked if Jan benefitted from your teachings, and if so to what extent.
 As you know, he is 4 and he would sit up as a 1 year old and watch James Blake’s matches at the Hamlet Cup.
 He would also watch and still does your video Play Like the Pros.
 Jan has strokes that Pro Tennis Players see and can’t believe.
 He has the ability to watch someone hit a ball and then copy what they do.
 Jan spends several hours each day hitting against our sliding glass door as well as his clinics and lessons, but the biggest influence to date has been what you have given in your video tapes which let us know that he can be as good as any of the best in the world as long as he plays like them.
 Thank you, Oscar.
 Scott Silva.
 November, 2005.
 After receiving a great deal of attention for his precocious tennis acumen, Jan’s family moved to France where he received other training.
 Returning to the United States Jan played both tennis basketball at Laguna Creek High School in Elk Grove, CA. Although his senior season of tennis was canceled because of the coronavirus pandemic, Jan posted a 41-2 career singles record in high school, playing at either No. 1 or 2 in each of those matches.

-Jan started college at Sacraments State and was in the Hornets’ singles and doubles lineup in all 15 matches of the 2021 season, winning all of his 7 victories in straight sets.
+Jan started college at Sacramento State in 2020-21 and was in the Hornets’ singles and doubles lineup in all 15 matches of the 2021-22 season, winning all of his 7 victories in straight sets.
+As a junior in the 2022-23 season Jan earned a combined average of 19-4 in spring singles and doubles play.

 After sensing something wasn’t right watching our children take lessons from different pros, I did some research and bought Oscar Wegner’s DVDs.
 The improvement has been incredible.
 But the biggest gift MTM has given them is a love to play tennis that did not exist before.
 Now they always want to play.
 Yury Gampel, Calabasas, CA

-Update (2021): Noah was ranked as high as the 49th-best national recruit and the 10th-best recruit from the state of California before signing with Cal (University Of California, Berkeley) as a Freshman for the 2020-21 Men’s Tennis Season
+Update (2023): Noah was ranked as high as the 49th-best national recruit and the 10th-best recruit from the state of California before signing with Cal (University Of California, Berkeley) as a Freshman for the 2020-21 Men’s Tennis Season.
+He played for 2 seasons and currently continues his undergraduate studies at Cal while working as Acquisitions Analyst/Investor Relations for DJM Capital Partners.

 Coached from a young age by his dad, MTM-certified Coach Bob Kirchheimer, Strong trained through the years with Oscar, achieving several milestones as a junior, including being rated as a blue chip recruit and No. 18 ranked U.S. player according to TennisRecruiting.net, No. 4 ranked player in the southern region and No. 1 player in N.C.
 Strong went on to play for Northwestern University, holding the all-time program record with 72 career doubles wins, posted a 17-7 record as Northwestern’s No. 1 singles player, ranks second in NU history with a .754 career singles winning percentage, played at the USTA Championships, and represented the United States at the Master’U in France.